How can I set up my own instance of the Overpass API to be able to execute an arbitrary number of requests?

 Then compile on the command line with

-./configure make chmod 755 bin/*.sh cgi-bin/*
+./configure --enable-lz4 make chmod 755 bin/*.sh cgi-bin/*

-This already has included the installation.
+The command in the third line constitutes the installation.
 The rationale for enabling the build directory instead of installing to the system path is to avoid needing root permissions.

 Usually, a linux software would now be installed by the sequence configure